Dictionary of Diamonds

 Perplexed by all the jargon involved in choosing a diamond?
 We’re aware that all the lingo can be confusing enough to mystify anyone.
-That’s why we’ve put together the definitive A to Z dictionary list of all the key terms you need to know; all in one place and in a simple alphabetical order.
-Being able to explain the difference between diamond cut and shape, or exactly what a diamantaire will not only get you brownie points at the dinner table, but it'll save you the embarrassment of having to ask (You’re welcome!).
+That’s why we’ve put together the definitive A-to-Z dictionary of all the key terms you need to know, all in one place and in a simple alphabetical order.
+The ability to explain the difference between diamond cut and shape or exactly what a diamantaire is will not only get you brownie points at the dinner table, but it'll save you the embarrassment of having to ask (you’re welcome!).
 This is the only diamond dictionary you will ever need.

-Briolette - a type of diamond cut that is known for its distinct teardrop shape, offering 360-degree views.
+Briolette - a type of diamond cut known for its distinctive teardrop shape, allowing it to be viewed from any angle.
 Lacking a table, crown or pavilion, it can be hung and is thus popularly incorporated into drop earrings and pendants.

 Carats - the measurement used to weigh diamonds.
 One gram is equivalent to 6 carats.
 Carats make up one of the GIA’s 4Cs, which are used to evaluate diamond value.

 Clarity - the degree to which a diamond has any blemishes and inclusions.
-One of the GIA’s 4Cs, the clearer a diamond is, the more valuable.
+One of the GIA’s 4Cs, the clearer a diamond is, the more highly it is valued.
 The highest clarity grade a diamond can receive is F for Flawless.

 Color - the tone and hues that a diamond inherently possesses.
 Generally, less color that a diamond has, the more valuable it is considered.

-Crown - the upper body of a diamond that is typically the most visible part of a stone as it faces upwards towards the wearer.
+Crown - the upper body of a diamond.
+It is typically the most visible part of a stone, as it faces upwards towards the wearer.
 It also incorporates the table of the diamond.

-Culet - the point at the bottom of the pavillion.
-In a brilliant cut, this will be pointed, whilst for the Old Mine cut it will be made into a facet.
+Culet - the point at the bottom of the pavilion.
+In a brilliant cut, this will be pointed, whilst for the old mine cut it will be made into a facet.